-I am also writing to invite you to an Attendance meeting at XXXXX on; -------at ------pm with the Headteacher, Mrs Giblett and Rachel Jarman (Education Welfare Officer).
+I am writing to invite you to an Attendance meeting at XXXXX on; ------pm with the Headteacher/Head of Year and XXXX (Education Welfare Officer).

-The purpose of the meeting is to review previous actions and to look at other ways we can work together to support to improve their attendance.
+The purpose of the meeting is to review the action plan we wrote following your last meeting with [NAME] and I and to look at other ways we can work together to support to improve their attendance.

-If you are unable to attend this meeting, please contact the school office on 01872 273185 so we can re-arrange the appointment.
-Yours sincerely Mrs C Power Deputy Headteacher
+If you are unable to attend this meeting, please contact me on XXXXXXX so we can re-arrange the appointment.

+Yours sincerely

+Deputy Headteacher